AI4Bharat/indicnlp_corpus/README.md

 The AI4Bharat-IndicNLP dataset is an ongoing effort to create a collection of large-scale, general-domain corpora for Indian languages.
 Currently, it contains 2.7 billion words for 10 Indian languages from two language families.
 We  share pre-trained word embeddings trained on these corpora.
 We create news article category classification datasets for 9 languages to evaluate the embeddings.
 We evaluate the IndicNLP embeddings on multiple evaluation tasks.
 You can read details regarding the corpus and other resources [HERE](ai4bharat-indicnlp-corpus-2020.pdf).

-:new: We will showcase the AI4Bharat-IndicNLP dataset at [REPL4NLP 2020](https://sites.google.com/view/repl4nlp2020/home) (collocated with ACL 2020).
+:new: We will showcase the AI4Bharat-IndicNLP dataset at [REPL4NLP 2020](https://sites.google.com/view/repl4nlp2020/home) (collocated with ACL 2020) _(non-archival submission as extended abstract)_.

 ## Table of contents